fxbenard/Q-and-A/readme.txt

 Add your FAQ like you would any normal WordPress post.
 Once you&#8217;ve added some FAQs, visit your site and take a look.
 The FAQ homepage will be at yoursite.com/faqs by default, or wherever you set the FAQs homepage slug in the plugin settings.

 Take a look at the options on the "Plugin Settings" tab and try them out.
 You can add a search box on the FAQ homepage, category pages, and control the position of the search box.
 You can also customimze the animations and other aspects of the FAQ show/hide behavior.
-Each option has a small question mark like this next to it. <span class="vtip" title="This is a contextual tooltip.
-Hover over these to find out what a particular setting does.">?</span>Hover over this mark for a tooltip with more information about that option.
+Each option has a small question mark next to it.
+Hover over this mark for a tooltip with more information about that option.

 ###The [qa] shortcode###